mfederici/dsit/README.md

   split: test
   download: ${device.download_files}
 ```
+While reading the configuration, the variables `${NAME.ATTRIBUTE}` will be resolved
+to the corresponding value.
-Note that all the device-dependent parameters (such as the data directory and the flag to enable downloading)
+All the device-dependent parameters (such as the data directory and the flag to enable downloading)
 refer to the `${device}` variable.
-This allows to easily deploy the same model to different devices.
+This strategy allows to easily deploy the same model to different devices.
 Further details can
 be found in the [device section](#device).

 TorchVision, TorchAudio or other existing datasets class definitions can be referenced directly by specifying